$2,640.00 raised of $5,000

-We continue to offer below market rate space rental ranging from $15/hr. for rehearsal rental to $200 for event rental in a safe, quiet, and isolated space in the heart of Central Square.
+We continue to offer below market rate space rental ranging from $17/hr. for rehearsal rental to $250 for performance rental in a safe, quiet, and isolated space in the heart of Central Square.
 With art spaces dropping like flies in the area, we are grateful to be able to exist.
-In the face of rising rents, gentrification, and no foundational support WE STILL ARE HERE!
+In the face of rising rents, gentrification, and no foundational or operational support WE STILL ARE HERE!
 But in order to continue our legacy and provide space, services, and programs we need your help to build a sustainable future.

 Please consider supporting Studio@550 and its future.
 Studio@550 is a non-profit organization and your donation will be tax-deductible.